lab11/socitrack/software/phone/summon/README.md

-ToTTag Summon App
+TotTernary Summon App
 =================

-Copy everything in this folder to the URL where the TriTag eddystone beacon points to (except for init_cordova.sh).
+Copy everything in this folder to the URL where the Eddystone beacon points to (except for init_cordova.sh).

 To rebuild everything: